Written by Dauphin

 Even as the cancer was eating at her, and Mum started to lose weight and look all skinny like a skeleton, I always remembered her as beautiful.

 I remember once that Mum was in bed.
 She was tired and very sick.
 I didn’t really care.
 I wanted to be with her.
 I told her I could make her beautiful.
-I started putting make up on her face.
-I was quite good at this, because I did it so often with my sister.
+I started putting makeup on her face.
+I was quite good at this because I did it so often with my sister.
 I showed Mum what she looked like in the mirror.
 She smiled and started crying saying that she never felt as beautiful as she did now.
-Then I started putting make up on myself.
+Then I started putting makeup on myself.
 I rushed into my sister’s room and put on one of her old Church dresses and white tights.
 It was a white frilly dress with a pink ribbon.
-Needless to say she always hated it.
-When Mum seen me in it, she laughed and said that she should have bought the dress for me, “Her sissy son,” This is the first time that I heard the word sissy.
+Needless to say, she always hated it.
+When Mum saw me in it, she laughed and said that she should have bought the dress for me, “Her sissy son,” This is the first time that I heard the word, sissy.

 Mum spent most of her last time with me.
 Looking back, I think that Dad made her think that she was dying.
 He would ask her about the funeral and things like that.
 He would feel sorry for himself and would curse life.
 My sister would also just cry.
 Sometimes she would sit on the end of the bed and just watch Mum and me play.
 My sister understood the situation much better than me.
 I think that when I was with my mother, it was not about her cancer.
 It was about enjoying the moment.
 Mum felt like a mum; she felt alive.
 I didn’t know that my Dad was jealous because I was spending more time with Mum.
 As I said, I didn’t know any different, and Mum did feel more alive when I was there.

 After Mum died, everything changed.
 The only thing that was the same was my sister.
 She loved me, as I was the only thing that was left in her life caring about.